 Girl Scouts recognizes the religious diversity that exists within our communities.
 Many times, girls in the same troop represent a wide variety of faiths.
 Troop Leaders help girls develop respect and appreciation for each others individual beliefs.

 My Promise, My Faith Pin

-- Religious Awards programs are created by the various Religious groups to encourage girls to grow stronger in their faith
+- Religious awards programs are created by individual religious groups to encourage girls to grow stronger in their faith.

-The To Serve God religious recognitions brochure shows the religious recognitions that have been created by various faith groups.
+The To Serve God brochure shows the religious recognitions that have been created by various faith groups.
 You can find this brochure, a video that explains the religious recognitions programs, and other resources for collaborating with the faith community at P.R.A.Y.
-Publishing: http://www.praypub.org/partner_gsusa.htm
+Publishing.

 How do we get started on these programs?

 - Download the To Serve God Religious Awards Brochure